xanderlent/tbtools-rpm/README.md

 # tbtools-rpm
-RPM Package for Intel's tbtools
+Backports of the tbtools package

 ## Instructions
 Install the `tbtools` package to use tbtools.
 Report issues at the contact link.